AudreyLican/holbertonschool-monty/README.md

 # C - Stacks, Queues - LIFO, FIFO

 This project is focused on implementing stacks and queues using LIFO (Last In, First Out) and FIFO (First In, First Out) concepts in C programming.
-It's an academic project done by Audrey Lican and Nicolas Taillepierre under the guidance of Julien Barbier.
+It's an academic project done by Audrey Lican and Nicolas Taillepierre on a project made by Julien Barbier.

 ## Description